The Absolute Sound

 The Absolute Sound (TAS) is an American audiophile magazine which reviews high-end audio equipment, along with recordings and comments on various music-related subjects.

 History

 The Absolute Sound was founded in 1973 by Harry Pearson, who was its editor-in-chief and publisher.
 In the early years, TAS was a quarterly, digest-sized magazine and accepted no advertisements.
 During the 1970s and 1980s, TAS (along with Stereophile) was influential in the audiophile industry.
-Pearson is credited as being the most important figure in the rise of High-End audio.
+Pearson is credited as being the most important figure in the rise of high-end audio.

 Until the mid- to late 1990s, Pearson owned and directed all rights to TAS.
 The magazine was published by Pearson Publishing Inc., which also published a sister high-end video review magazine published quarterly called The Perfect Vision.
 Pearson remained the chairman of its editorial advisory board until 2006 and regularly contributed a feature entitled HP's Workshop until his departure in 2012.
 The magazine is now published by NextScreen, LLC. of Round Rock, Texas.

+The Absolute Sound was instrumental in the growth of the Audio hobby.
+Many areas of the hobby were introduced by the magazine, along with its competitor, Stereophile.
+These include building a vocabulary for high end audio and sound.